bloveless/layout-field_type/README.md

 called addons.
 Widgets are created as extensions that exist within an existing addon, so navigate inside addons/fritzandandre (this will actually be whatever vendor name you used in the make:widget command) and you'll see you new widget-extension in that directory.
 I've tried to provide some reasonable defaults to get started with, but you'll absolutely have to change them to customize the widget for your use.

 First, the migration for the widget is added to the parent addon, so go into the migrations folder of the addon you added the widget to and edit that migration to contain the fields and assignments that you will need for your widget.
 I prefer to use a single migration that contains the stream definition, fields, assignments, and a custom namespace for the widget.
 These are all completely optional and you can change the migration as must as you need.

 Second, open src/ContentWidget/ContentWidgetExtension.php there is a single function in that file that you'll want to update, being the render function.
 By default the widget has only one field called "content".
 You'll want to add your fields to this render function and any other customizations necessary to render your widget.
 I usually only need to update the fields passed into the view in this function, but you can perform any other pre-processing steps necessary here.

 Third, open resources/views/render.twig and you can alter how this widget is displayed when the layout field type is rendered on the front-end of your application.

 Fourth, open resources/lang/en/addon.php and give your widget a good description.
 This description and the widget name are the only things visible when a user is selecting from the list of widgets, so be descriptive and tell the use what your widget is all about.

+**The widgets are automatically registered as installed when they are placed in the parent addon, but the migrations must be run manually.
+So at this point run ```php artisan migrate --all-addons``` in order to run the migrations for your widget.**

- Watch the video <a href="#">here</a> to see a demonstration of generating widgets.
+Watch the video <a href="https://www.youtube.com/watch?v=K-Y8_TvUrX0">here</a> to see a demonstration of generating widgets.

 ## Changelog

 v1.0.0 Initial release

 v1.0.1 Layout FT will not throw an error if a widget is unistalled or deleted from the system.
 Layout FT will automatically clean rows from the DB if the related widget class is removed from the system.

 v1.0.2 Layout FT had some hard coded Fritzandandre references that have been removed.